Complementary treatments

 Acupuncture

 An ancient form of Chinese medicine in which fine needles are inserted at specific points.
 A wide variety of techniques is available, ranging from a traditional Chinese approach to Western adaptations.
-There is evidence that acupuncture may help in pain control although this has not been scientifically proven.
+There is some evidence that acupuncture may help in pain control although this has not been scientifically proven.
+It may also help with hot flushes.
+There is good evidence that acupuncture at a point just above the wrist can help in reducing nausea and vomiting from chemotherapy.

 Homoeopathy